NVIDIA/grcuda/docs/grcuda.md

 This signature declaration refers to a kernel that takes a pointer `gradient` to constant float, a pointer `weights` to float, and a value `num_weights` as an unsigned 32-bit int.
-Note that there return type specification is missing because CUDA kernel functions do not return any value. grCUDA looks for the function symbol `update_kernel` in the cubin or PTX file.
+Note that there return type specification is missing because CUDA kernel functions do not return any value.
+GrCUDA looks for the function symbol `update_kernel` in the cubin or PTX file.
 `nvcc` uses C++ name mangling by default.
 The `update_kernel` function would therefore have to be defined as `extern "C"` in the CUDA source code.

-grCUDA can be instructed search for the C++ mangled name by adding `cxx` keyword.
+GrCUDA can be instructed search for the C++ mangled name by adding `cxx` keyword.

 ```text
 cxx predict_kernel(samples: in pointer double, labels: out pointer sint32, num_samples: uint32, weights: in pointer float, num_weights: uint32)
 ```

-grCUDA then searches for the symbol `_Z14predict_kernelPKdPijPKfj`.
+GrCUDA then searches for the symbol `_Z14predict_kernelPKdPijPKfj`.

 ### Syntax NIDL Specification Files

-Multiple declaration of host and kernel functions can be specified in a NIDL file and bound into grCUDA namespace in one single step.
+Multiple declaration of host and kernel functions can be specified in a NIDL file and bound into GrCUDA namespace in one single step.

 The functions are collected in binding groups within `{  }`.
 The following binding groups
 exist: